 Railroad Van Wrecks

 Despite the other dangerous work railroaders do everyday, a tragically high percentage of railroad injuries occur in railroad van accidents.
 Railroad van wrecks happen far too frequently for several reasons.
-First, railroad vans are often poorly maintained and in shoddy condition.
-Second, the drivers are often undercompensated and overworked.
-Third, railroaders are often transported late at night when drunk and fatigued drivers may be a problem.
+First, railroad vans are sometimes poorly maintained.
+Second, railroaders are often transported late at night when drunk and fatigued drivers may be a problem.
+And thirdly, the railroad van drivers are often undercompensated and overworked.

 Read this page to understand how railroad conductors and engineers can protect themselves before, during and after a railroad van accident.